 - Women’s South Eastern Tier 3 leagues (3A) and South Eastern Conference Trophy

 TEN 7.1 Court bookings

-TEN 7.1.1 A minimum reservation of 12 court hours MUST be booked by the host team for a fixture.
-This shall comprise at least 2 x 15 minutes practice, 2 x 1.75 hours for doubles rubbers, and 4 x 2 hours for singles rubbers = total 12 court hours.
+TEN 7.1.1 Full Set format A minimum reservation of 12 court hours MUST be booked by the host team for a fixture.
+This shall comprise at least 2 x 2 hours for doubles rubbers (including a 5 minute warm-up per match), and 4 x 2 hours for singles rubbers (including a 5 minute warm-up per match) = total 12 court hours.
+These court hours must be booked in accordance with TEN 7.2/TEN 7.2.1.
 Failure to book the minimum prescribed above will result in the home team forfeiting any rubbers not completed should the match not be finished.
 For knockout fixtures, an additional 1 hour on 1 court MUST be booked in case of the need for a match tie-break (note TEN 11.5).
 The additional hour is for the match tie-break only and as such should be booked for immediately after the court hours booked for the normal fixture, not alongside any of these hours, and the normal fixture should be completed within the standard 12 hours.

 TEN 7.2 Order of play Players shall compete in rank order i.e. 1, 2, 3, 4 singles; 1, 2 doubles.
 The doubles rubbers ordered 1v1, 2v2 should be played first, followed by the singles rubbers, which will be ordered 4v4, 3v3, 2v2, 1v1.
-Any proposed changes to the standard order of play must be agreed by both teams prior to play.
-(Please note that if matches are being played on three courts – teams may want to start by playing three singles matches in order to maximize court usage).
+Any proposed changes to the standard order of play must be agreed by both teams prior to play (note TEN 7.2.1 for an exception to this).

 Coaches/captains/administrators can use the below guide for court booking variations:

 On four courts

 On three courts

 On two courts